Jordan Pickford became Everton’s Club-record signing after sealing a switch from Sunderland in June 2017.

 Pickford made his senior England bow in a 0-0 draw against world champions Germany in November 2017 before keeping a second clean sheet in a 1-0 away win against Holland in his second Three Lions appearance.

-He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero of a last-16 penalty shootout success over Colombia, as England reached the semi-finals of the competition for the first time since 1990.
+He was one of the stars of the 2018 World Cup in Russia, producing a string of eye-catching saves and proving the hero of a last-16 penalty shootout success against Colombia, as England reached the semi-finals of the competition for the first time since 1990.

 Pickford's form for both Club and country saw him commit his future to Everton in September 2018 by penning a new six-year contract until the end of June 2024.